GE Renewable Energy: Hydro

-The GE Renewable Energy Hydro, a sub-division of GE Renewable Energy, is involved in hydroelectricity generation.
-This includes the design, manufacture, and installation of equipment for both gravity fed and pumped-storage power plants, and as upgrades to existing hydroelectric plants.
+GE Renewable Energy Hydro, a sub-division of GE Renewable Energy, was involved in hydroelectricity generation.
+This included the design, manufacture, and installation of equipment for both gravity fed and pumped-storage power plants, and upgrades to existing hydroelectric plants.

-GE Renewable Energy Hydro has developed aerating turbines designed to increase the amount of oxygen in water passing through the turbines, to benefit the aquatic life downstream.
+GE Renewable Energy Hydro developed aerating turbines designed to increase the amount of oxygen in water passing through the turbines, to benefit the aquatic life downstream.

-GE Renewable Energy Hydro's headquarters are in Grenoble, France.
+GE Renewable Energy Hydro's headquarters were in Grenoble, France.

 Grid Solutions

-GE Grid Solutions business encompasses the high-voltage power grid equipment and engineering activities of Alstom's former subsidiary, Alstom Grid, which itself was spun off from the transmission business of Areva T&D, a former subsidiary of the French multinational Areva.
+GE Grid Solutions encompassed the high-voltage power grid equipment and engineering activities of Alstom's former subsidiary, Alstom Grid, which itself was spun off from the transmission business of Areva T&D, a former subsidiary of the French multinational Areva.

-GE Grid Solutions's headquarters are in Boulogne-Billancourt, France.
+GE Grid Solutions's headquarters were in Boulogne-Billancourt, France.